miniql/miniql/README.md

 - No built-in type system - use your programming language for that! (e.g. TypeScript)
 - Follows relationships and resolves nested entities.
     - You control how the relationships in your data are defined.
-- There is no schema, must like MongoDB.
+- There is no enforced schema, just like MongoDB.
+- Aggregate query results from different data sources.
 - Different types of operations.
     - The MiniQL convertion is use "query" or "update" operations.
     - But you can use whatever names you like.